 The Clear Writing Program covers a range of nonfiction writing, from academic exposition to journalism and creative nonfiction.
 In any genre, clear writing engenders and reflects clear thinking; it is thus a skill essential to obtaining a Marlboro education.

 The College requires all incoming students to demonstrate writing skill sufficient to successful progress through courses and tutorials toward the Plan of Concentration.
-Students meet this requirement by presenting a 20-page portfolio of clear, concise, grammatical expository writing to the faculty within two semesters of matriculation (with exceptions as noted in The Handbook).
+Students meet this requirement by presenting a 4,000-word portfolio of clear, concise, grammatical expository writing to the faculty within two semesters of matriculation (with exceptions as noted in The Handbook).

 Meeting the Clear Writing Requirement is only a first step towards achieving the level of writing that is required for a Plan of Concentration.
 Students who have met the Writing Requirement are expected to take at least one course each semester that requires substantial writing --see Designated Writing Courses below --in preparation for work on Plan.
 Courses are offered every year, which can help students develop skills at all levels.
 (If you have questions about the Clear Writing Portfolio or the Writing Requirement generally, please ask any of the writing instructors: Gloria Biamonte, John Sheehy or Kyhl Lyndgaard.)